Eccentric self-forced inspirals into a rotating black hole: Results

 In order to rule out the possibility of interpolation error of the conservative effects being the primary cause of this difference, we repeat the Lorenz gauge inspiral, but this time we manually add a relative error of $\delta = 0.1$ to all of the conservative pieces of both the NIT equation of motion and our matching procedure for the initial conditions, e.g., $ \dot{\nit{q_r}} = \Upsilon_r + \mr \nit{f}_r^{(1)} \rightarrow \Upsilon_r + \mr \left(\nit{f}_r^{(1)} + \delta \nit{f}_r^{(1)} \right) $ etc. We note that this is an order of magnitude larger than the $10^{-2}$ error produced by the radiation gauge model when calculating the gauge invariant quasi-circular periapsis advance.
-From the red curve, we see that manually adding a constant 10\% relative error results in phase difference which is smaller than the difference we observe when comparing inspirals computed in the two gauges.
-This gives us confidence that the difference we observe is not dominated by numerical error.
+From the red curve, we see that manually adding a constant 10\% relative error results in phase difference and a mismatch (0.54) which is significantly smaller than what we observe between the two self-forced inspirals.
+This gives us confidence that this difference is not dominated by numerical error.

 From these investigations, we infer that the trajectories driven using only the first order self-force are gauge dependent, and thus, so too are their waveforms.
 Since post-adiabatic waveforms are an observable quantity, this leads us to conclude that incorporating the orbit-averaged dissipative second-order self-force will be necessary to obtain gauge invariant, post-adiabatic waveforms.
 Moreover, since the difference between the Radiation and Lorenz gauge self-forced inspirals is of the same magnitude as the difference with the adiabatic inspiral, we further conclude that the impact of the orbit-averaged dissipative second-order self-force must be of a similar magnitude in at least one of the two gauges.